Mongosaurusrex/volcano-map/README.md

 # volcano-map
-A map over the world volcanos written in python
+A map over the world volcanoes written in python

+More info coming soon....